 What is the best way to condition leather boots?

-The best way to condition leather boots is to first clean them with a horsehair brush and add then add a small amount of leather conditioner and, add more if the leather seems very dry.
+The best way to condition leather boots is to first clean them with a soft bristle brush, like a horse hair brush, and add then add a small amount of leather conditioner and, add more if the leather seems very dry.

 How often should I condition my boots?